 End of tenancy charges

-Your room will be checked to see that it is clean, no damage has been caused and no items are missing.
-After everyone has left we will inspect the communal areas.
+After you have moved out, your room will be checked to see that it is clean, no damage has been caused and no items are missing.
+After everyone has left, we will inspect the communal areas.

-One of the most common charges student incur when they move out is for the removal of items that have left behind, both rubbish and unwanted items.
-Try and reduce your waste by taking things with you to your new accommodation.
-If you want to get rid of things that are reusable then please donate them, don't put them out with the rubbish.
+One of the most common charges that students incur when they move out is for items that have been left behind.
+If you want to get rid of things that can be reused, please donate them, don't put them out with the rubbish.